Commonjava/indy/user/rest/content.md

 #### A note about directory listing contents

 Note that the directory listing contains files we haven't yet proxied.
-AProx basically screen-scrapes the generated directory listings from upstream remote repositories, and merges the items it comes up with into those it already knows about from its local cache.
+Indy basically screen-scrapes the generated directory listings from upstream remote repositories, and merges the items it comes up with into those it already knows about from its local cache.
 If you're requesting a directory listing from a repository group, it will perform all these steps for each member repository, then merge the individual repository listings before generating the output JSON (or HTML).

-As I'm sure you've noticed, the weak point in all of this is the screen-scraping AProx does to come up with a listing of what content is available on the upstream repository.
+As I'm sure you've noticed, the weak point in all of this is the screen-scraping Indy does to come up with a listing of what content is available on the upstream repository.
 This depends heavily on that upstream server rendering directory listings in a fairly basic way, without additional links in the HTML.
-Any extra links usually wind up in the AProx directory listing, and can be a bit confusing to deal with.
-For this reason, it's not really recommended for you to depend on AProx directory listing information in an automated way.
+Any extra links usually wind up in the Indy directory listing, and can be a bit confusing to deal with.
+For this reason, it's not really recommended for you to depend on Indy directory listing information in an automated way.
 While you can retrieve the listing in JSON format, that JSON could very well include junk links that originated as page decoration on the remote server.
 Likewise, if the upstream repository doesn't allow directory browsing, you may not see any results at all.

 Unfortunately, there just isn't a standard way to render this type of information in the Maven repository format.